Michaelmas Island

 Michaelmas Island is an important habitat for both resident and migratory birds.
-The habitat of these species is threatened by weed invasion such as Taylorina and feral animals such as rats.
+The habitat of these species is threatened by weed invasion such as taylorina and feral animals such as rats.

 George Vancouver named many of the landforms around Albany when he entered King George Sound in 1791, including Michaelmas Island (discovered on Michaelmas Day), King George Sound, Breaksea Island, Oyster Harbour and Point Possession.
 Vancouver described the island as being covered in rich grasses and other vegetables.
-Before leaving he planted some vine cuttings, some water cresses, and sowed various seeds.
-Matthew Flinders landed on the island in 1801 and reported the island to be covered in wiry grasses and stunted shrubs, also it was covered in rat holes.
+Before leaving, he planted some vine cuttings, some watercresses, and sowed various seeds.
+Matthew Flinders landed on the island in 1801 and reported the island to be covered in wiry grasses and stunted shrubs, and that it was covered in rat holes.

-In 2016 the island was chosen as a new habitat site for the critically endangered Gilbert's Potoroo.
-The island's lack of predators was a key factor in its selection, which will provide the Gilbert's Potoroo with a similar level of long-term protection enjoyed by the quokkas of Rottnest Island, also in Western Australia.
+In 2016 the island was chosen as a new habitat site for the critically endangered Gilbert's potoroo.
+The island's lack of predators was a key factor in its selection, which will provide the Gilbert's potoroo with a similar level of long-term protection enjoyed by the quokkas of Rottnest Island, also in Western Australia.